priyadi/roundcube-converse.js-xmpp-plugin/README.md

 Notes
 -----

-This plugin create a new XMPP session on each page rendering in onder to support multiple active window.
+This plugin creates a new XMPP session on each page rendering in order to support multiple active window.
 To avoid confusion it is recommended to have the XMPP server broadcast incoming messages to all resources.

 * Openfire: "route.all-resources: true"
 * Prosody: "ignore_presence_priority = true"